 Projektbeschreibung

 The increasing burden of climate change and resource depletion is leading society to rethink our largely fossil-based chemical industry.
 Given that most of our chemicals are made from carbon, renewable solutions are likely to come from the only two large sources of renewable carbon on the planet: atmospheric carbon dioxide and plants.
 However, technologies to convert carbon dioxide are still far from practical, while the lack of cost-competitive solutions has limited the implementation of plant-based products.
-New breakthrough methods to valorize molecules from natural materials, such as wood or plants in general, will therefore play a central role in promoting the switch to bio-based feedstocks.
+New breakthrough methods to valorize molecules from natural materials, such as wood or agricultural side-streams in general, will therefore play a central role in promoting the switch to bio-based feedstocks.

 In terrestrial plants, "lignin" - the second largest biopolymer on earth after cellulose and the largest natural source of aromatic molecules - has evolved to provide a range of functions to the plant.
 Beyond its main function, which is to provide structural cohesion to counter gravity, lignin protects the plant cell from environmental stresses, such as UV light, bacterial and fungal contamination or oxidative agents.
-These properties are given by well-defined bioactive internal structural motifs, that only have only recently begun to be understood and that could potentially hold tremendous value for the pharmaceutical industry.
+These properties are given by well defined bioactive internal structural motifs, that only have only recently begun to be understood and that could potentially hold tremendous value for the nutraceutical and pharmaceutical industry.

 Yet today, there are no industrial methods able to extract these naturally occurring molecules.
-The reason is that lignin is a very reactive polymer that has a strong propensity to aggregate (condense), making the isolation of those structural motifs impossible.
-The Laboratory of Catalytic and Sustainable Processing (LPDC) has recently developed and scaled the ground-breaking Aldehyde-Assisted Fractionation method (AAF) that prevents undesired aggregation reactions of the polymer, opening the door to the first large scale production of these bio-active molecules.
+The reasons is that lignin is a very reactive polymer that has a strong propensity to aggregate (condense), making the isolation of those structural motifs impossible.
+The Laboratory of Catalytic and Sustainable Processing (LPDC) has recently developed and scaled the ground-breaking Aldehyde-Assisted Fractionation (AAF) method that prevents undesired aggregation reactions of the polymer, opening the door to the first large scale production of these bio-active molecules.[1]

 Stand/Resultate

+In this project, antioxidant properties have been identified on AAF lignin materials, and these compounds are now developed and modified to yield high-performance and high-value.
+The target markets are fragrances, cosmetics, anti-UV, stabilizers, plastics, resins or pharmaceuticals.
 EPFL has granted an exclusive license to the technology to Bloom Biorenewables SA, a spin-off created by employees of the laboratory.
-Over the past two years, Bloom established a strong network of academic and industrial partners in Switzerland and across Europe to develop new bio-based applications.
-Overall, the team raised CHF 3.9M, mainly from non-dilutive R&D and technology transfer grants.
-A successful outcome of this project will contribute to Bloom’s ambition to build a demonstration unit in Q2 2022.
+Over the past two years, Bloom established a strong network of academic and industrial partners in Switzerland and accros Europe to develop new bio-based applications.
+Overall, the team raised >€7 M (€ 0.5 + € 3.9 M + € 2.5 M), partially from non-dilutive R&D and technology transfer grants.
+A successful outcome of this project will contribute to Bloom’s ambition to build a demonstration unit in Q2 2023.

 Publikationen